March 20, 2016

 - Ends back at A.L.
 Davis Park

-Also on that day, the Tambourine and Fan organization will be staging their traditional annual Super Sunday parade at Bayou St. John and Orleans Avenue in the city’s Mid-City neighborhood.
+Also on that day, the Tambourine and Fan organization will be staging their traditional annual Super Sunday parade at Bayou St. John and Orleans Avenue in the Mid-City neighborhood.

 In recent years there has been yet a third Super Sunday event called “Big Sunday,” which falls in April during the open weekend between French Quarter Festival and JazzFest.
-In 2015 it will be Sunday, April 19.
+The 2016 Big Sunday date is still to be announced.

 Since 1970 they have taken place during daylight hours, which allows spectators to admire the beauty of the Big Chief’s and tribe members’ suits and the craftsmanship that went into their construction.

 The suits worn by the Big Chiefs are entirely hand-sewn, incorporating brightly colored feathers, beads, rhinestones and glittering sequins into a dazzling panoply of folk art.
 The beads are sewn together in a pattern on the front of the Big Chief’s suit and apron to depict an illustrated theme, most often dealing with a historic event or folkloric tale.